sadirde/sharc/README.md

 ```
 in your terminal.
 This downloads the page and adds the link in links.js.

-Um zu der Übersichtsseite zu kommen, öffne entweder index.html im Browser oder – wenn du die Einrichtung unter "Anmerkung" gemacht hast – navigiere zu http://localhost/archive.

-To get to the overview page, either open index.html in the browser or - if you have set it up like described in "**Note**" - navigate to http://localhost/archive.
+To get to the overview page, either open index.html in the browser or – if you have a web server installed locally – navigate to http://localhost/archive (or whatever your path is).

 ## How it's organized
 In addition to the date and the link, you can see a third column in the table that shows the number of snapshots of the URL.